A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Modeling Assumptions

 \begin{lemma} Given a smooth vector field, $F:M \into TM$, a point in a smooth boundaryless manifold, $x \in M$, and a smooth positive function, $g:M\rightarrow \Real^+$, any other smooth function, $h:M \into \Real$, is trending negative if and only if its product with $g$ has the same property, i.e.,

 \end{lemma}

 See Appendix~\ref{app:twofun} for a proof.

 \begin{lemma} Let $h:M \into \Real$ be a $C^\omega$ function and $F:M \into TM$ be a $C^\omega$ vector field over a $C^\omega$ boundaryless manifold $M$, and let $\chi:(-\varepsilon,+\varepsilon)\into M$ denote an integral curve for $F$ through $x := \chi(0)$.
-Then $h$ is trending positive at $x$ with respect to $F$, $h(x) \changedrel{\succ}_{F} 0$, if and only if there exists $\delta \in (0,\varepsilon)$ such that, \eqnn{ \forall\; s\in(0,+\delta) : h\circ\chi(s) > 0. } \end{lemma}
+Then $h$ is trending positive at $x$ with respect to $F$, $h(x) \succ_{F} 0$, if and only if there exists $\delta \in (0,\varepsilon)$ such that, \eqnn{ \forall\; s\in(0,+\delta) : h\circ\chi(s) > 0. } \end{lemma}

-\changed{ The requirement that the manifold be boundaryless is introduced to simplify the statement of this Lemma;} the Lemma clearly applies to the interior of a manifold with corners (which is, after all, simply a manifold without boundary) \cite[Def.~2.1]{Joyce2012}.
+The requirement that the manifold be boundaryless is introduced to simplify the statement of this Lemma; the Lemma clearly applies to the interior of a manifold with corners (which is, after all, simply a manifold without boundary) \cite[Def.~2.1]{Joyce2012}.

 To see that the lemma is true, note that if $\chi$ is an integral curve for $F$ such that $h\circ\chi(s)$ is positive for $s > 0$ sufficiently small, then since $h$ is analytic we conclude~\eqref{eq:thru} is satisfied.
 The other direction follows easily by contradiction using the mean value Theorem.
 We note that this is not true if $h$ or $F$ are merely $C^\infty$.
-Also note that the conditions of the lemma do not imply that $\forall\; s\in(-\delta,0) : h\circ\chi(s) < 0$ for two reasons: 1) it is possible that $h(x)\neq 0$, and 2) even for $h(x)=0$, grazing contact would handled incorrectly (consider the horizontal vector field in the plane, $\dot{x}=1$, and the function $h(x,y)=x^2-y$ at the origin).
+Also note that the conditions of the lemma do not imply that $\forall\; s\in(-\delta,0) : h\circ\chi(s) < 0$ for two reasons: 1) it is possible that $h(x)\neq 0$, and 2) even for $h(x)=0$, grazing contact would handled incorrectly, \changed{as in Figure~\ref{fig:ptex}, example (a)}.

-Lemma~\ref{lem:trend} implies a computationally efficient way to test these trending conditions is to simply integrate a flow until it reaches a zero crossing.
+Lemma~\ref{lem:trend} implies a computationally efficient way to test these trending conditions is to simply integrate a flow until it reaches a zero crossing\changed{, as discussed further in Section~\ref{sec:dis:numerical}}.